 - Vacationed within the last three months

 Here’s an actual game card you can get ready-made on Etsy.
-Everyone will have a ball chatting up the room to find out who wears contact lenses, who traveled over 50 miles to attend the shower and if anyone doesn’t have a Facebook account.
+Everyone will have a ball chatting up the room to find out who wears contact lenses, who travelled over 50 miles to attend the shower and if anyone doesn’t have a Facebook account.

 3. Pass the Love Story